MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-Setup-Mobile-Foundation-on-Bluemix/Readme.md

 7 - Configure you mfpdev-cli to point to your Foundation Bluemix server Included are the default settings for username/passwords.
-Replace <server> with your server.
+Replace <server> with the server route you recorded in step 1.

 ```bash
 mfpdev server add